/etc/hosts gets messed up by sed commands

 However, I guess your right and the script should be less error prone when editing /etc/hosts

-Updated by Benoît PECCATTE about 5 years ago
+Updated by Benoît PECCATTE almost 6 years ago

 - Category set to Vagrant integration